Verifiable Encodings for Secure Homomorphic Analytics: Replication Encoding

 \subsection{Optimizing the Verification}

 REP relies on both the generation of challenges and the circuit-evaluation on these values.
-As these are independent of the inputs, they can be pre-processed and computed offline (see \S\ref{sec:disc}).
-Similarly to prior work on computation verification~\cite{fiore2012publicly, backes2013verifiable}, one can rely on a closed-form PRF~\cite{benabbas2011verifiable} to enable partial re-use of the challenges for evaluation over different datasets.
-Depending on the function under evaluation this could speed up the verification at increased costs for generating the encoding and the challenges.
+As these are independent of the inputs (only their identifiers are required), they can be pre-processed and computed offline.
+The computation on the challenges can be outsourced to any entity that does not collude with the computing server (or once the computing server has committed to the result of the computation).
+Any standard verifiable computation techniques, such as interactive proofs~\cite{goldwasser2015delegating}, SNARKs~\cite{bunz2018bulletproofs} or STARKs~\cite{ben2019aurora}, could be employed to ensure the correct computation (see Appendix~\ref{ap:disc:snarks}).
+As these techniques operate on cleartext data, we deem this pre-processing orthogonal to our work.
+Additionally, similarly to prior work on computation verification~\cite{backes2013verifiable,fiore2012publicly}, one can rely on a closed-form PRF~\cite{benabbas2011verifiable} to enable the partial re-use of the challenges for evaluation over different datasets.
+Depending on the function under evaluation, this could accelerate the verification at increased costs for generating the encoding and the challenges.
+Because this pre-processing is independent of the encodings themselves, we omit it in the experimental evaluation (\S\ref{sec:eval}).
+These observations also hold for the second encoder that we present next.